reddec/git-pipe/README.md

 Router (proxy) provides reverse-proxy concept.

 `-D, --dummy, $DUMMY` disables router completely.
-Could be useful for services deployed without HTTP services.# DNS
+Could be useful for services deployed without HTTP services.

+### Domain routing

+By-default, each repo and service deployed as separated domain.
+Root domain can be defined in `-d,--domain,$DOMAIN`.

+### Path routing

+In case multiple domains is not an option the path-based routing can be useful.
+Enabled by flag `-P,--path-routing,$PATH_ROUTING` which means that services will be under the same domain, but under different path prefixes.
+In this mode, `--domain` flag will not be used for services name, however, it still required for automatic TLS.

+## DNS

 git-pipe uses domain-based routing system which means that all exposed deployed containers will be externally accessible by unique domain.